Autism vs Down Syndrome: Recognizing Unique Characteristics

 Early Signs and Screening

 Early identification allows for timely support.
-Signs of autism may include limited eye contact, delayed speech, or heightened sensitivity to sensory experiences.
-Down syndrome is typically identified at birth through physical characteristics or confirmed via genetic testing.
-Early screening ensures that individuals receive the support they need to thrive.
+Signs of autism may include limited eye contact, delayed speech, or heightened sensitivity.
+Down syndrome is typically identified at birth through physical characteristics or genetic testing.

 Family Education and Support

-Families benefit from education and resources that foster understanding and empathy.
-Access to support groups, workshops, and specialized professionals empowers caregivers to advocate effectively for their children and loved ones.
+Families benefit from education and resources.
+Access to support groups, workshops, and specialized professionals empowers caregivers to advocate for their children.

 Positive Outcomes Through Early Support

-Research consistently shows that early support improves long-term outcomes for both autistic individuals and those with Down syndrome.
-Providing early access to educational, social, and therapeutic resources supports independence and a higher quality of life.
+Research consistently shows that early support improves long-term outcomes.
+Providing early access to educational, social, and therapeutic resources supports independence.

 FAQs